rhetr/nsm-scripts/README.md

 **nsm-save** - sends a save signal to all apps in the session.
 Make a keybinding for this.

 **nosm** - unsets `$NSM_URL` and runs a specified application.

+**seq24-nsm** - fakes nsm support in seq24. use with nsm-proxy and SIGUSR1.